-Quin latest Scot to win medal in Tokyo
+Lyle & Quin add to Scotland's Tokyo tally

 |Coverage: Follow on Radio 5 Live and on the BBC Sport website

-Scott Quin added his name to the list of Scottish Paralympic medallists at Tokyo 2020 after finishing third in the SB14 100m breaststroke.
+Lyle was well adrift in third but ran a season's best to claim her fifth Paralympic medal in total.

-Quin, 31, took bronze in 1:05.91 - adding to his silver from Rio - with compatriot Conner Morrison eighth.

-He later revealed he was one of the British swimmers who had to isolate after one of the coaches returned a positive Covid test.
+Quin's medal added to his silver from Rio - with compatriot Conner Morrison eighth - and later revealed he was one of the British swimmers who had to isolate after a coach returned a positive Covid test.

 "It's been a hard journey and isolation puts things in perspective," Quin said.